-Founded in 1967 by the Canadian Women’s Club to mark Canada’s centennial, the CCSF has awarded more than 300 scholarships to outstanding students from across Canada who are enrolled in postgraduate programmes at UK universities, colleges, institutes or conservatories.
+Founded in 1967 by the Canadian Women’s Club to mark Canada’s centennial, the CCSF has awarded some 500 scholarships to outstanding students from across Canada who are enrolled in postgraduate programmes at UK universities, colleges, institutes or conservatories.

 Recipients are chosen on the basis of academic excellence, as well as on their ability to represent Canada within the UK academic and artistic community.
 They represent a breadth of academic interests and pursuits.
 The scholarships, including The Mary LeMessurier Award for the Study of History and The Belle Shenkman Award for the Study of the Arts, are among the most prestigious annual scholarships for Canadians studying in the UK.

 “It is a great honor to have been selected as the recipient of the Canadian Centennial Scholarship and to represent Canada within the UK academic community and beyond.
 This award is yet another indication of Canada’s commitment to supporting excellence that can contribute to the betterment of our community back home and globally in face of the unique challenges of our century.
 With the support of this award, yet another symbol of the support of my country and community, I look forward to making such contributions and living up to this invaluable premise.”
 Parisa Bastani, writing a PhD in Economics at Cambridge, 2013 CCSF Scholar